mattans/AgeProgression/README.md

-# PyTorch Implementation of Age Progression/Regression byConditional Adversarial Autoencoder
+# PyTorch Implementation of Age Progression/Regression by Conditional Adversarial Autoencoder

-## Motivation

-As participants of the 2018 Workshop in Machine Learning Applications for Computer Graphics (Cohen-Or, Fogel), we were exposed to many interesting ideas in the fields of artificial intelligence and computervision,  such  as  variational  autoencoders  (VAE)  and  deep  convolutional  generative  adversarial  networks(DCGAN).
+As participants of the 2018 Workshop in Machine Learning Applications for Computer Graphics (Cohen-Or, Fogel), we were exposed to many interesting ideas in the fields of artificial intelligence and computervision, such as variational autoencoders (VAE) and deep convolutional generative adversarial networks (DCGAN).
 In the latter part of the course, we were asked to choose a paper to study and  implement.
-Skimming through articles, we discovered an interesting paper from 2017 titled Age Progression/Regressionby Conditional Adversarial Autoencoder(Zhang, Song, et al.).
-The article presented a method to performage modification on a given face image, with exciting utilization from recreational applications to assist the searches on missing children.
+Skimming through articles, we discovered an interesting paper from 2017 titled [Age Progression/Regression by Conditional Adversarial Autoencoder](http://web.eecs.utk.edu/~zzhang61/docs/papers/2017_CVPR_Age.pdf)
+Age Progression/Regressionby Conditional Adversarial Autoencoder (Zhang, Song, et al.).
+The article presented a method to performage modification on a given face image, with exciting utilization from recreational applications to assist the searches of missing children.

 ## System Architecture

 The system architecture was written in Python 3.7 and PyTorch 0.4.1, with attempts to keep the code ascompatible as possible with older versions of Python 3 and PyTorch.
 Other external packages that wereused are NumPy, scikit-learn, OpenCV, imageio and Matplotlib.

+The network is comprised of an encoder which transforms RGB images to Z vectors (vectors in a latent space), a generator which transforms vectors to RGB images, a discriminator that measures (and forces) uniform distribution on the encoder's output and a discriminator that measures (and forces) realistic properties on the generator's output.

 ### Encoder